sajusal/sros-peering/README.md

 Routing policies control the size and content of the routing tables, the routes that are advertised, and the best route to take to reach a destination.

-For more details on route policy configuration and options, visit [SROS Route Policies Documentation](https://documentation.nokia.com/sr/23-7-1/books/unicast-routing-protocols/route-policies.html).
+For more details on route policy configuration and options, visit [SR OS Route Policies Documentation](https://documentation.nokia.com/sr/23-7-1/books/unicast-routing-protocols/route-policies.html).

 In these examples, we are creating AS path lists, community and prefix lists.